OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Import-Module.md

 ### -Name

 Specifies the names of the modules to import.
 Enter the name of the module or the name of a file in the module, such as a `.psd1`, `.psm1`, `.dll`, or `.ps1` file.
 File paths are optional.
 Wildcard characters aren't permitted.
 You can also pipe module names and filenames to `Import-Module`.

-If you omit a path, `Import-Module` looks for the module in the paths saved in the `$env:PSModulePath` environment variable.
+If you omit a path, `Import-Module` looks for the module in the paths saved in the `$Env:PSModulePath` environment variable.

 Specify only the module name whenever possible.
-When you specify a file name, only the members that are implemented in that file are imported.
+When you specify a filename, only the members that are implemented in that file are imported.
 If the module contains other files, they aren't imported, and you might be missing important members of the module.

+> [!NOTE]
+> While it's possible to import a script (`.ps1`) file as a module, script files are usually not
+> structured like script modules file (`.psm1`) file.
+Importing a script file doesn't guarantee
+> that it's usable as a module.
+For more information, see [about_Modules](about/about_Modules.md).

 ```yaml
 Type: System.String[]